ChenXiCity/learngit/readme.txt

 git is df:wversion control system;
-git is a free software;
+git is a free software
+firsr test